-The potential sources of chemical contamination in the Green River Watershed are rail shipments, petroleum from vehicles, and herbicides.
+The potential sources of chemical contamination in the Green River Watershed are rail shipments, petroleum from vehicles, herbicides or pesticides, and other organic and inorganic chemicals (some of which can be naturally occurring).
 The intentional introduction of chemical contamination by a malicious act is also a possibility.